 In 10.4, we have a completely new debugger for C++Builder for Windows 64-bit, with greatly improved inspection of the contents of STL and other types, as well as stability.

-Before digging into the details, here is what we’re shipping in 10.4: a new debugger for C++ Win64 based on modern LLDB and with support for evaluating complex STL and other types.
+Before digging into the details, here is what we've included in 10.4: a new debugger for C++ Win64 based on modern LLDB and with support for evaluating complex STL and other types.
 This support for complex types is also fully extensible if you struggle with your own complex data structures.
 This is a huge improvement for your productivity, both in terms of debugger stability and in terms of the data available to you when debugging.

-Depending on the language your application is built with and platform and bitness your app targets, RAD Studio will use one of several different debuggers and file formats for debug information.
+Depending on the language your application is built with and platform and bitness your app targets, RAD Studio uses one of several different debuggers and file formats for debug information.
 One platform that has needed particular attention is Win64 for C++, for two reasons: debugger technology, and side-effects of the Clang compiler.

 Before 10.4, C++ on Win64 used the DWARF v2 debug format, and a custom debugger.